thomasAmorrow/oer-dataflow/README.md

 The **EGA** leverages containerized workflows, orchestrated using **Apache Airflow**, with processing steps written in **Python** and **SQL**.
 All tasks are managed via lightweight Airflow workers.

-Spatial data are indexed using the **H3 hexagonal grid system** at resolution 5 (~3.5 km hex width).
+Spatial data are indexed using the **H3 hexagonal grid system** at resolution 5.
 Each hexagon receives an **Exploration Score** based on the presence or absence of observation types deeper than 200 m:

 - Score **1**: Observation type is present
 - Score **0**: Observation type is absent

-Averaging these per type yields a composite score.
+Averaging these per observation type yields a composite score.
 Scores at coarser H3 resolutions (4 and 3) are computed by aggregating child hex scores to generate a global "heatmap" of exploration status.

 ---